www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/10a - Azure AD Identity Protection (az-101-04b).md

 1. From the **Users - All users** blade of the AdatumLab101-4b Azure AD tenant, navigate to the **AdatumLab101-4b - Overview** blade.

-1. From the **AdatumLab101-4b - Overview** blade, navigate to the Multi-Factor Authentication blade.
+1. From the **AdatumLab101-4b - Overview** blade, navigate to the Security blade, then MFA blade.

    > **Note**: You might need to first click the **Security** entry in the vertical menu of the Azure Active Directory tenant blade.